alibaba/GraphScope/docs/flex/interactive/sdk.md

 # GraphScope Interactive SDK

-GraphScope Interactive use [OpenAPI-Spec](https://openapis.org) to define the RESTful interface and use use [OpenAPI-generator](https://openapi-generator.tech) to generate python/java SDKs.
+Interactive provides SDKs in two languages, Java and Python.
+Users can use the SDK in their preferred language to connect to the Interactive service, to manage graphs, manage stored procedures, and submit queries.

 ```{toctree} arguments
 ---